Significant and Rare items in the Spirit of Flight Collection

 • Radioplane Shelduk Target Drone- One of only a few of the 73,000 that were built and still exist.

-• Mark 1 Target Kites- WWII kites built by Spalding, were used for surface to ground target gunnery practice
+• Mark 1 Target Kites- WWII kites built by Spalding were used for surface-to-ground target gunnery practice

 • Berry Motor Car Company Aircraft Tug- Built in 1943, the only known example in the world as the company went bankrupt during WWII.